MWyssy/ce-terraform-further-tips-public/README.md

 ## Written questions

+Add your answers to these questions in a file called **SOLUTIONS.md**

 1. You might have noticed a file called `.terraform.lock.hcl` - what does this file do?

 2. Should you include the `.terraform.lock.hcl` within version control and if so why? or if not why not?